ajwills72/rmip/docs/topic3.md

 # Face Processing

+## Overview
+These [slides](topic3.odp) introduce the topic.

-## Holistic processing of faces and the composite face effect
+## Sub-topic 1: Holistic processing of faces and the composite face effect

 ### Overview